openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 ## Firmware

-The firmware is in the Open Source *Open Movement* project and the compiled result also includes elements from the Microchip C30 compiler standard library (standard C routines), Microchip PIC24F peripheral library (on-chip functionality) and the Microchip *Application Libraries* (USB stack and filesystem),
+The firmware is in the Open Source *Open Movement* project and the compiled result also includes elements from the *Microchip C30 compiler standard library* (standard C routines), *Microchip PIC24F peripheral library* (on-chip functionality) and the *Microchip Application Libraries* (USB stack and filesystem),

-The firmware is written in the C programming language and is suitable for compilation with the Microchip C30 compiler.
-Project files are included for MPLAB 8 and MPLAB X development environments.
-The .HEX output files are suitable for 'bootloading' on to a Microchip PIC24F Microcontroller.
+The firmware is written in the *C* programming language and is suitable for compilation with the *Microchip C30 compiler*.
+Project files are included for *MPLAB 8* and *MPLAB X* development environments.
+The `.HEX` output files are suitable for *bootloading* on to a *Microchip PIC24F Microcontroller*.

 The device offers two main modes of operation: connected (recharging and USB connectivity) and disconnected (sleeping or logging).

 ### Device Connected

 The connected state allows the device to recharge and communicate over USB.
 Recharging takes place when connected to either a PC USB or a stand-alone 5V supply.
-On every connection for a short time before exiting the device will enumerate over USB as a *bootloader* device.
+On each connection (for a short time before exiting) the device will enumerate over USB as a *bootloader* device.

-During normal use, the firmware enumerates as a composite USB device presenting a Mass Storage Device (USB MSD, similar to a *USB drive*) and a Communications Device Class (USB CDC, a *virtual serial port*) interface.
+During normal use, the firmware enumerates as a composite USB device presenting a *Mass Storage Device* (*USB MSD*, similar to a *USB drive*) and a *Communications Device Class* (*USB CDC*, a *virtual serial port*) interface.

 * MSD interface: presents a drive with one or more data files – see below for more details on the stored data.